 A first for Total War in that they’re a self-destructing unit, Bloated Corpses are potentially devastating – one of ours managed to kill 79 troops in a single explosion.

 The only counter is to toss them a fodder unit like zombies or shoot them before they get too close.
-If you can hide yours in forests or screen them with large units like Prometheans, then unleash them on masses of expensive infantry, they’ll easily make up their cost.
+If you can hide yours in forests or screen them with large units like Prometheans, then unleash them on masses of expensive infantry, they’ll easily make up their cost, but that’s a possibly large ‘if’.
+They’re best in the early game.

 The dual-axe berserker variant will chop most infantry like a blender, while the tier-five polearm variant are your most robust anti-large solution.
-They can hold the line in a pinch, but Depth Guard are better used as shock troops.
-Hold them in reserve while Prometheans tie the enemy down, and throw them in for some impact.
+Depth Guard are best as shock troops – hold them in reserve while Prometheans tie the enemy down, and throw them in for some impact.
 That said, they can play a defensive role, too – the polearm variant are the best possible escorts for your artillery if you’re afraid of cavalry or monsters.

 Mid-tier shock specialists.
 They’re ethereal, granting 75% physical damage resistance.
 They can also pierce armour, reduce enemy melee attack, cause terror, and are pretty quick compared to the rest of your army.
 Like many ethereals though, they’re also frail, with low HP, zero armour, leadership that barely beats a Bretonnian peasant mob, and magic vulnerability.
 They’re at extreme risk of crumbling if overwhelmed or shocked in combat, even by units that can’t technically hurt them, and especially by those that can.